ncaio/serIR/README.md

 ### How?

-When you are in front of your TV holding the controller and pressing any button, a signal will travel from you to the television.
+When you are in front of your TV, holding the controller and pressing any button, a signal travels from you to the television.
 Am I correct?
 This project uses a hardware and software combination to allow you to capture and store those signals.

 ### Hardware